 The local places of worship are visited as part of the RE curriculum.
 RE is studied by all students at Key stage 3 while students can choose to study ethics at GCSE.

-Promotion of the concept of “fair play”, following and developing rules, celebrating and rewarding success, accepting defeat and participating in activities that promote cooperation with others and inclusion for all form an integral part of the PE curriculum.
+Promotion of the concept of 'fair play', following and developing rules, celebrating and rewarding success, accepting defeat and participating in activities that promote cooperation with others and inclusion for all form an integral part of the PE curriculum.

 The Academy promotes democratic processes through the election of school council members.
-This fosters the concept of freedom of speech and group action to address need and concerns.
+This fosters the concept of freedom of speech and group action to address needs and concerns.
 KSA also has Anti-Bullying Ambassadors trained through The Diana Award - Anti-Bullying Ambassador programme.

-Involvement in key local and National events:
+Involvement in key local and national events: